sean9999/hak/README.md

 ````

+This system expects your docker-machine to be called "orchestra".
+See `docker-machine help create` for instructions.
+You likely want the virtualbox provider.

-The proxy needs to run as a privileged user because it's going to open port 80 and write to `/etc/hosts`
+The proxy needs to run as a privileged user because it's going to open port 80 and write to `/etc/hosts`.
+Run sudo with the -E flag to make use of the environment variables that `docker-machine env orchestra` creates.

 ````
+$ docker-machine start orchestra
+$ eval $(docker-machine env orchestra)
-$ cd ~/.sjc/reverseproxy && sudo ./run.sh
+$ cd ~/.sjc/reverseproxy && sudo -E ./run.sh
 ````

 Output from the proxy will collect in `~/.sjc/reverseproxy/logz`.

-This system expects your docker-machine to be called "orchestra".
-See `docker-machine help create` for instructions.

 Try: